docker/docs/docker-hub/company-faqs.md

 ### What's required to create a company name?

-A company name must be unique to that of it's child organization.
+A company name must be unique to that of its child organization.
 If a child organization requires the same name as a company, we suggest modifying slightly.
 For example, **Docker Inc** (parent company), **Docker** (child organization).

 ### How does a company owner add an organization to the company?